Gabriel0110/webby-agents/README.md

   );

-  // 6) The user’s query that needs fresh data from the web const userQuestion = "What is the weather like today in Dallas, GA 30157?";
+  // 6) The user’s query that needs fresh data from the web const userQuestion = "What is the weather like today in San Francisco, CA?";
   console.log("\nUser Question:", userQuestion);

   // 7) Let the agent handle the question